christiandaley/SumSharp/README.md

 Discriminated unions, also known as sum types, are an invaluable tool for working with heterogenous data types in code.
 They help ensure safe data access patterns and can [make illegal states unrepresentable.](https://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/)

-There are many discriminated union libraries available for C#, such as [`OneOf`](https://github.com/mcintyre321/OneOf) which has received tens of millions of downloads.
-In my experience, all of them lack features that would be expected from true, language level discriminated union types.
+There are many discriminated union libraries available for C\#, such as [`OneOf`](https://github.com/mcintyre321/OneOf) which has received tens of millions of downloads.
+In my experience, all of them lack features commonly offered by discriminated union types in other languages.

-`SumSharp` aims to be **the most powerful, expressive, and configurable C# discriminated union library available**.
-Its goal is to provide features and syntax comparable to the discriminated union types natively offered by languages such as F\#, Rust, Haskell, and Scala.
-Although it's impossible to exactly replicate the functionality that those other languages offer, `SumSharp` attempts to get as close as possible.
+`SumSharp` aims to be **the most powerful, expressive, and configurable C\# discriminated union library available**.
+Its goal is to provide features and syntax comparable to the discriminated union types natively offered by languages such as F\#, Rust, and Haskell.
+Although it's impossible to exactly replicate the functionality these other languages offer, `SumSharp` strives to get as close as possible.

 ### Features

 - Unlimited number of cases
-- Support for class, struct, record, and record struct union types
+- Support for class, struct, record, and record struct unions
-- Support for generic type cases
+- Support for generic unions
 - Expressive match syntax with exhaustiveness checking
-- Implicit conversions from types (as long as there's only one case of that type in the union)
+- Implicit conversions from types (if there's only one case of that type in the union)
 - Convenient handling of tuple types
 - **Highly configurable memory layout**, allowing developers to optimize for their app's memory/perfomance requirements
 - Built in JSON serialization with both `System.Text.Json` and `Newtonsoft.Json`.
 Compatible with `System.Text.Json` source generation and AOT compilation